unstoppabledomains/uauth/packages/bnc-onboard/README.md

 # @uauth/bnc-onboard

+> *The v1 Blocknative Onboard library has been deprecated in favor of Web3 Onboard.
+For Onboard v2.0.0 and later, see [@uauth/web3-onboard](../web3-onboard/README.md) and the [example project](../../examples/web3-onboard/README.md).*

 ## Integration Guides

 For step-by-step instructions for integrating with `@uath/bnc-onboard`, see the [Login Integration Pathways](https://docs.unstoppabledomains.com/login-with-unstoppable/get-started-login/integration-pathways/) and the [BNC Onboard](https://docs.unstoppabledomains.com/login-with-unstoppable/login-integration-guides/bnc-onboard-guide/) integration guide.